Introduction

 Which Lenders Offer These Mortgages?

-An increasing number of lenders are re-introducing mortgages that are interest-only, although some have strict criteria around minimum income and deposit requirements.
-Some lenders are more flexible, so it’s worth discussing with a mortgage advisor to find the provider that best suits your circumstances.
+Although an increasing number of lenders are implementing strict criteria around minimum income and deposit requirements, these institutions are beginning to re-introduce interest-only mortgages.
+However, there is a silver lining, as some providers are much more flexible.
+Getting advice from a mortgage advisor is definitely worth it to find the one that best suits your circumstances.

 Here are some examples of three popular UK lenders offering interest-only mortgages to qualifying customers: